 Description

-Start of the alpine pasture experience: Rheintalerhof Brendlalm - Außenhof Lipizzanergestüt
+Start of the alpine pasture experience: Rheintalerhof Brendlalm

 Car Parking: Gleinalm Schutzhaus

-Dates: 24th of Juni, 2nd and 25th of July, 5th and 24th of August, each at 09.00 am
+Dates: 24th of June, 2nd and 25th of July, 5th and 24th of August

 English-speaking tours available only by prior request.

 No liability is assumed for the use of roads, paths, or parking areas.
-Leaving the designated hiking trails or cycling on them is prohibited.
-NO DOGS ALLOWED.

 Our alpine tours take place only in good weather.
 In the event of a weather-related cancellation, tickets already purchased will automatically remain valid for the next available alternative date.
 If you are unable to attend the rescheduled tour, please contact us at: office@piber.com.